Stellar Bars in Isolated Gas-Rich Spiral Galaxies Do Not Slow Down: Discussion

 We also developed a simple semi-analytic model of a bar-disk-halo system.
 This exercise demonstrates that our proposed mechanism follows from a few simple assumptions.
 Our method follows closely the one developed in \citet{2022MNRAS.513..768C}.
 We model the bar-disk-halo system with three components: a dark matter \citet{1990ApJ...356..359H} halo, a \citet{1975PASJ...27..533M} disk, and a pure quadrupole bar described in \citet{2022MNRAS.513..768C}.
 The bar and disk components are just described by their potential, but we integrate the trajectories of test particles drawn from a Hernquist halo.
 Note that we do not include the interactions between these test particles, and so this model is not self-consistent.
 We give our chosen parameter values in Appendix~\ref{app:sam}.

 We allow the bar in this model to rotate as a solid body.
 However, we crucially allow the pattern speed of the bar to freely change with time in accordance with the torque exerted on the dark matter halo by the bar.
 In particular, we subtract the $z$-component of this torque divided by the moment of inertia of the bar from the pattern speed at each timestep.
 Since the radius of corotation \RCR{} is a parameter in the bar model from \citet{2022MNRAS.513..768C}, we allow the moment of inertia of the bar to vary with ${\RCR}^2$.
+This is inspired by the fact that the moment of inertia of an ellipsoid scales with the sum of the square of its axes.
 To be more precise, we allow

 where $I_6$ is a free parameter chosen by the user.
 We found that allowing $I_6=8$ is a good approximation to our fiducial disk model.
-In code units, the moment of inertia of the SMUGGLE bar (i.e., the particles classified as being in the bar) is about $2$.
-This is a factor of $4$ smaller than our fiducial value of $I_6=8$, but this is probably due to the fact that the bar does not really rotate as a solid body.
+In code units, the moment of inertia of the \SMUGGLE{} bar (i.e., the particles classified as being in the bar) is about $2$.
+This is a factor of $4$ smaller than our fiducial value of $I_6=8$, but this is probably due either to the fact that the bar does not really rotate as a solid body or that resonantly captured stars contribute to the real bar's effective moment of inertia \citep{1985MNRAS.213..451W}.

 In addition to $I_6$, we allowed for another free parameter - the torque from the gas phase on the bar, $\tau_{\textrm{gas}}$.
 This torque is applied to the bar in the same way as the torque from the halo is applied.
 The torque is given in code units ($10^{10}\Msun \left(\kms\right)^2$).
-We allow this torque to mildly vary with pattern speed according to the formula,

-where $\Omega_{\textrm{p}}$ is given in $\kms/\textrm{kpc}$.
-We are motivated to do this because of our result in Appendix~\ref{app:varyps} which shows that more slowly rotating bars have higher gas infall rates and thus larger positive torques.
-In the $\tau_{\textrm{gas}}=0$ case, we do not allow the gas torque to vary with pattern speed.

 We show the effect of varying the gas torque $\tau_{\textrm{gas}}$ from $0$ to $20$ in increments of $2$ in Fig.~\ref{fig:sam}.
 The solid lines indicate the semi-analytic model, while the two dashed lines correspond to our fiducial simulations introduced earlier.
 For reference, the average torque exerted by the gas phase on the bar in our fiducial simulation was $11.7$ in code units.
 We see in Fig.~\ref{fig:sam} that we can reproduce the stability of our fiducial gas disk (i.e., its lack of secular evolution) simply by including a positive torque on the order of $6$.
 Our semi-analytic model with no gas torque can reproduce the pattern speed evolution of the $N$-body case.